itsoktocryy/get_FM/README.md

 ## Usage

 Execute the `.grc` file with GNU Radio.
 This will generate a Python script (`get_FM.py`).
-Run this script to start the FM radio capture or execute the `.grc` in gnuradio:
+Run this script to start the FM radio capture or execute the `.grc` in GNU Radio:

 ```bash
 python get_FM.py